fairyplace-mailer/botcat_chat/docs/spec.md

 ## 0. Context and scope

-This repository contains BotCat Consultant – a web chat (Next.js) with a backend on Vercel.
+This repository contains BotCat Consultant  a web chat (Next.js) with a backend on Vercel.
 The backend integrates with OpenAI, persists transcripts, and (when finalized by the orchestrator) generates internal transcript artifacts and sends an internal notification email.

 ### 0.1 Stages

-**Stage 1 – Web chat (v1.0): https://fairyplace.net/chat**
+**Stage 1  Web chat (v1.0): https://fairyplace.net/chat**

 - One chat.
 - Chat history is stored **only in UI memory** (lost on page reload).
 - Button **New Chat** resets the current chat without reloading the page.
 - Backend `/api/chat` responds via **SSE**.
 - PWA.
-- Attachments: user uploads go **UI → Blob directly**.
+- Attachments: user uploads go **UI  Blob directly**.

-**Stage 2 – Social integrations** (bots in FairyPlace™ social channels).
+**Stage 2  Social integrations** (bots in FairyPlace2 social channels).

-**Stage 3 – Web chat PRO (v2.0): https://fairyplace.net/chat_pro**
+**Stage 3  Web chat PRO (v2.0): https://fairyplace.net/chat_pro**

 - One chat.
 - Chat history is stored **only in UI memory** (lost on page reload).
 - Requires registration/auth (details before Stage 3 implementation).
-- UI includes a “sidebar/tab” like ChatGPT:
+- UI includes a sidebar/tab like ChatGPT:
   - logo
   - New Chat
   - links/buttons to download previous PDFs